 by initializing the area as required.
 Next, the memory is passed over to the

-pointer) for further processing.
+constructor (as the this pointer) for further processing.
 The fact that

-is in fact a static function, not requiring
+an overloaded operator new is in fact a static function, not requiring

 an object of its class can be illustrated in the following (discouraged